trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

 #### best_test(*nstrategies*, *nopponents*, *use_ints*=True, *fast*=True, *show*=10, *show_var*=True, *return_list*=None)

- Description: Figures out
+ Description: Tries out *nstrategies*, each against *nopponents* to find the best one.

+ Parameters:
+  - *nstrategies* ~ The number of strategies you want to test
+  - *nopponents* ~ The number of opponents you want your strategy to be tested against
+  - *use_ints* ~ if True, the Troop values in each battlefield will be integers, if False, they are floats.
- Fast: algorithm is improved speed-wise by comparing vs the same list of opponents
+  - *fast* ~ if fast=True, algorithm is improved speed-wise by comparing vs the same list of opponents
+  - *show* ~ if return_list=False, best_test prints the top *show* strats
+  - *return_list* ~ if True, the function returns a list, if False, it prints that list
+  - *show_var* ~ Used for making the graph comparing variance with win %

+ Output:
+  a list of the strats by win % or None (printing the top *show* strats)

+## Results

 Summary: I used Blotto games and a Monte Carlo algorithm to optimize fantasy basketball strategy.
 You can find a Google Colab version of my code here: https://colab.research.google.com/drive/1LsDSJjSjAm6-GpNWeZaUOzb9emaiseXA